 There are two components to course registration: Advance Registration and Course Selection (also known as Add/Drop).

 During Advance Registration, students submit their preferred and alternative courses for Fall 2021 via PennInTouch.
 Course requests may be submitted at any time during this period.
 All course requests are processed at the conclusion of the Advance Registration period, regardless of when the request was submitted.
 There is no advantage to registering early and no guarantee that students will be enrolled in all requested courses.

 Please follow the procedures and guidelines in the boxes below.

-- Plan Your Courses: Review the relevant resources for your program: Program Course Planning Guide, 2020-21 Course Catalog, Spring 2021 Course Timetables, etc.
+- Plan Your Courses: Review the relevant resources for your program: Program Course Planning Guide, 2020-21 Course Catalog, Fall 2021 Course Timetable, etc.

-- Create/Update Your Planning Worksheet: Update your PennInTouch worksheet with the courses you wish to take in Spring 2021.
+- Create/Update Your Planning Worksheet: Update your PennInTouch worksheet with the courses you wish to take in Fall 2021.

-- Email or Meet with Your Advisor for Course Plan Approval: Email or meet with your Faculty Advisor or Program Coordinator to obtain approval for your Spring 2021 course plan.
+- Email or Meet with Your Advisor for Course Plan Approval: Email or meet with your Faculty Advisor or Program Coordinator to obtain approval for your Fall 2021 course plan.